Do you want to know how to increase Twitter followers?

 - Use the official hashtag to keep the conversation flowing.

-- Don’t hijack the Twitter chat, let’s tweet too.
+- Don’t hijack the Twitter chats, let’s tweet too.

 - Avoid posting links to your products in a Twitter chat.